hfiref0x/KDU/README.md

 + No SEH support for target drivers;

 There is no SEH code in x64.
 Instead of this you have table of try/except/finally regions which must be in the executable image described by pointer in PE header.
-If there is an exception occured system handler will first look in which module that happened.
+If there is an exception occurred system handler will first look in which module that happened.
 Mapped drivers are not inside Windows controlled list of drivers (PsLoadedModulesList - PatchGuard protected), so nothing will be found and system will simple crash.

 + No driver unloading;